Skip to content

 Zero Waste Cotton Pads

 Okay, what’s important here is that you don’t throw away the unused cotton pads you still have.
 That would be an even bigger waste!
 Finish it up or give it to someone who does use them.
 I gave them to my mom.
 Okay, but then?
 Reusable cotton pads!
 I read online that you could crochet them yourself too, so I tried that.
 I thought that if I make them myself this prevents additional emissions, packaging and labour.
 If you make it out of fabric you already have, that is even better!
 No new resources are used (which is what zero waste is about too).
-You can find that tutorial here.
 Unfortunately I found it too hard to crochet.

 DIY or Not